Underwater exploration: Oceans

 According to NOAA, as of January 2023: "More than eighty percent of our ocean is unmapped, unobserved, and unexplored."
 Less than 10% of the ocean, including about 35% of the ocean and coastal waters of the United States, have been mapped in any detail using sonar technology.
 According to GEBCO 2019 data, less than 18% of the deep ocean bed has been mapped using direct measurement and about 50% of coastal waters were not yet surveyed.

 Most of the data used to create seabed maps are approximate depths derived from satellite gravity measurements and sea surface heights which are affected by the shape and mass distribution of the seabed.
 This method of approximation only provides low resolution information on large topographical features, and can miss significant features.

 Inland waters

 Subterranean waters

-The extent of flooded caves is largely known as a result of underwater exploration of those caves.
+The extent of flooded caves is largely known as a result of underwater exploration and survey of those caves by divers.
+ROV and AUV technology is starting to be used in larger and deeper caves.
+Data collected is often shared and may be stored on databases to help optimise the effectiveness of such surveys, and make the information generally available.

+Underwater cave mapping is complicated by a lack of access to the surface for GPS positions, darkness, with short line-of-sight, and limited visibility, which complicate optical measurement.
+The usual methods for survey and mapping of underwater caves are dead reckoning and direct measurements of distance, compass direction and depth, by scuba divers.
+Hand-held sonar may be used for distance measurement where available.